 - Cover it with plastic and tie off with a rubber band or string at the base.

 - Cover the base with moss so it looks natural.

-Finally, we have this Fall Woodland Centerpiece ready to enjoy for a fun afternoon or evening luncheon.
+Finally, we have this simple Fall Woodland Centerpiece ready to enjoy for an afternoon luncheon.
 Decorating for the holidays doesn’t have to be expensive, take a look at what you already have and perhaps see if nature can offer some inspiration.